yannickjemmely/Mida/README.md

 ## Disclaimer
 Operating in CFDs/Forex or other assets is highly speculative and carries a high level of risk.
 It is possible to lose all your capital.
-These products may not be suitable for everyone and you should ensure that you understand the risks involved.
-Furthermore MidaFX is not responsible for commissions, swaps and taxes applied to your operations.
+These products may not be suitable for everyone, you should ensure that you understand the risks involved.
+Furthermore, MidaFX is not responsible for commissions, swaps and taxes applied to your operations.

 ## Usage Examples